 How to Prevent Mental Fatigue & Information Overload

-We are not all destined to use our sweatpant legs as napkins while being glued to a screen forever.
-Here are a few things you can start doing today to combat information overload and give your mind some much-deserved recovery time.
+Always remember, you are not alone.
+There are several things you can start doing today to combat information overload and give your mind some much-deserved recovery time.

 1. Never underestimate sleep.